Investigators say deadly midair collision near DC followed years of ignored warnings about traffic

 The government will have to make changes

 Whether that happens depends on how Congress, the Army and the Trump administration respond after the hearing.
-A pending bill would require all aircraft to have advanced locator systems to help avoid collisions.
+A bill, that Homendy has endorsed, would require aircraft to have advanced locator systems to help avoid collisions.
+The senators who introduced it have said they believe their proposal would address many of the concerns NTSB raised over the past year.

 Even before Tuesday, the NTSB had already spelled out many key factors that contributed to the crash.
 Investigators said controllers in the Reagan tower had been overly reliant on asking pilots to spot other aircraft and maintain visual separation.